privacyidea/privacyidea/doc/faq/re-encryption.rst

 Reencryption is currently done offline.
 You will have to export your existing tokens and reimport the tokens to the system with the new security module or encryption key.

 This process will only update existing tokens in the new system.
-It will not create these tokens.
+It will not create these tokens and it will not change user assignments.

 Export tokens
 ~~~~~~~~~~~~~